 Swimming Home had started me thinking about celebrity and fame and what we do especially to women and girls.
 At some stage, Harper Lee’s lawyer announced the reclusive writer had a new book after many years, and I had taken that in.
 And I had noticed that as the twentieth anniversary of her death approached, we had soured towards Diana, Princess of Wales, once again, blaming her for the way the press hounded her.
 At any rate, what happened to Diana was happening all over again in its own way with the next generation of women who married into the royal family.

 I was fortunate to work with an enormously professional team at the publishing house Allen and Unwin led by Annette Barlow who took my first draft and created something beautiful for readers.
-Publishing is a small industry nowadays and Annette and the team—production editor Christa Munns, copyeditor Ali Lavau, proofreader Aziza Kuypers and an army of sales, marketing, design and publicity professionals — put as much care into the books they produce as they did twenty years ago when I started and this in itself is extraordinary.
+Publishing is a small industry nowadays and Annette and the team—production editor Christa Munns, copyeditor Ali Lavau, proofreader Aziza Kuypers and an army of sales, marketing, design and publicity professionals — put as much care into the books they produce as they did twenty years ago when I started.
+This in itself is extraordinary given how much the reading world has shrunk.

 Now that the book is about to be published, I can see more or less what it’s about: women’s lives across the sweep of history, lost babies, lost mothers, celebrity and fame, a reclusive novelist, true stories and fake news, and two of the twentieth century’s most fascinating figures.
 And to see it realised, I worked with a professional team who care as much as I do.
 No wonder The True Story of Maddie Bright was the best fun I’ve had writing a novel.